idkgene/reactuse/README.md

 <h3 align="center">📚 React Use</h3>

 <p align="center">VueUse is absurdly cool.
-Let's see how far can we take it in React?</p>
+Let's see how far can we take it using modern React and Next JS?</p>

 <h2>🚀 Features</h2>